I thought I would start this post with a disclaimer: These are my tips for people travelling in Europe based on my experience as an Australian.

 The European train system is incredibly good - we've almost exclusively used it on both our trips and love it.
 You can book ahead online - which I do recommend if you don't speak the language - and it is always very affordable.

-Plus travelling via train through Europe is visually stunning - particularly in places like Switzerland where I'm pretty certain Mike and I spent the whole time doing heart eye emojis as we pressed our faces against the windows.
+Plus travelling via train through Europe is visually stunning I'm pretty certain Mike and I spent the whole time doing heart eye emojis as we pressed our faces against the windows when we passed through Switzerland.

 dinner is much later